 On the games side, I have been tinkering with some small experiments, rolling around a few concepts, but have nothing concrete to show (just yet…) Tokyo 2048 continues to bring in a small, steady income.
 Feedback posts for that have passed 1000 now on Android (the vast majority of which are positive.)

 I attended BitSummit in Kyoto (a big indiegames convention here in Japan).
 That was a lot of fun and I met a lot of very cool people there.
 Some really creative and innovative games and demos on display there.
 Inspiring stuff!
 I hope to be in a position to show something off there myself next year.
-Looking forward into June, I am going to be winding down the fonts somewhat, and cranking up the games.
-Ideally I would like to enter a few games jams and push a few small games up to itch.io – we will see what happens.
+Looking forward into June, I want to wind down the fonts somewhat, and possibly crank up the games.

 April was a mixed bag.
 My Cowgirls Kickstarter didn’t reach its Funding Goal, so I have temporarily put that entire project on the backburner.
 I will still continue work on it in my spare time, as I believe it has a lot of potential.
 Progress will be slower however, and the release date has been pushed back.
 I want to get a playable demo out and build up a community around the game, but it will take some time.